nikist97/Python-DataStructures/README.md

 # returns False if the queue dequeues the element with the highest priority

 priority = 10
-queue.contains(priority) # returns True if the queue has an element or elements, linked to the given priority and False otherwise
+queue.contains_priority(priority) # returns True if the queue has an element or elements, linked to the given priority and False otherwise
-# contains raises a TypeError if type of priority is not int
+# contains raises a PriorityQueueTypeError if type of priority is not int
-boolean = priority in queue # same as queue.contains(priority)

 element = "test_element"
 queue.contains_element(element) # returns True if an element is contained in the queue
-# raises TypeError if queue.type() is not None and is different than the type of the given element
+# raises PriorityQueueTypeError if queue.type() is not None and is different than the type of the given element
+boolean = element in queue # same as queue.contains_element(priority)

 item = "test_item"
 queue.enqueue(item, priority) # enqueues the given item and links it the given priority
-# raises TypeError if type(priority) is not int
+# raises PriorityQueueTypeError if type(priority) is not int
-# raises TypeError if priority_queue.type() is not None and is different than the type of the given item
+# raises PriorityQueueTypeError if priority_queue.type() is not None and is different than the type of the given item
 # in this implementation of a priority queue, if there is already an item with the given priority in the queue, then both
-# items will be retained and when dequeuing they will be dequeued in the order they were enqueued
+# items will be retained and when dequeueing they will be dequeued in the order they were enqueued
 queue.enqueue("first_item", 5)
 queue.enqueue("second_item", 5)
 queue.dequeue() # dequeues "first_item"